MASQ-Project/Node/README.md

 both earning and consuming, although this will allow an attacker to connect your network-forming Gossip traffic with your data traffic, if he wants.

+MASQ only ever has to put money into your earning wallet, which means the Node only has to know its address.
+However, MASQ needs to pay money out of your consuming wallet; therefore the Node needs to know more about that one.
+Currently, we use the mnemonic seed, an optional "25th word" that serves the purpose of a password, and the derivation path.

+If you route other people's traffic without having an earning wallet set up, a default earning wallet will be used, in which case the funds you earn will go to MASQ instead of to you: so unless you're in a philanthropic mood, you should be sure to set up or specify your earning wallet before you route data.

 ##### Password

 The Node keeps a database on disk where it stores various things, like persistent configuration data and accounting